 Frank Buck has over 30 years of experience in the North American construction industry.
 He has served in a variety of sales and marketing roles for major building material manufacturers, including as vice president, marketing for Moen Inc., an industry leader in stylish, highly reliable water conserving products for residential and ICI applications.
 In addition, Frank spent 11 years in the masonry sector, working for major Canadian clay brick producers Canada Brick/Hanson and Brampton Brick as vice president, sales and marketing and senior vice president, strategic planning, respectively.

 Frank now owns and operates his own sales and marketing consulting agency called The Davis Buck Agency, specializing in environmentally appropriate hydronic HVAC products for the residential construction industry.
-He is proud to represent locally manufactured AIRMAX hydronic air handlers and an imported line of FLOWMAX dual-purpose tankless water heaters.
+He is proud to represent locally manufactured AIRMAX hydronic air handlers and Glow Brand a Canadian made heating and hot water product line.

 Paul De Berardis